 • Microsoft.Solutions.BTARN.PrivateInitiator.PrivateInitiatorProcess

-However, sometimes, from some strange unknown reasons, even if the installation/configuration end up successfully, some of the artifacts may not be properly created/deployed in your BizTalk environment, for example ports and/or bindings.
-This situation already happen to me twice in several installations.
+However, sometimes, from some strange, unknown reasons, even if the installation/configuration ends up successfully, some of the artifacts may not be properly created/deployed in your BizTalk environment, for example, ports and/or bindings.
+This situation already happened to me twice in several installations.

 BTARN After instalattion configuration problems

-The solution in these situations is to understand the problem and manually fix.
-Fortunately for us, Microsoft made available all the BTARN resources: DLL, source code, binding files and so on in the BTARN installation folder, which by default is:
+The solution in these situations is to understand the problem and manually fix it.
+Fortunately for us, Microsoft made available all the BTARN resources: DLL, source code, binding files, and so on in the BTARN installation folder, which by default is:

-It is recommended to validate if all the resources are correctly deployed and configured in your BizTalk Server.
-I already face an issue where I found out after finish the installation/configuration process that none of the DLL’s were deployed correctly in the environment:
+It is recommended to validate that all the resources are correctly deployed and configured in your BizTalk Server.
+I already faced an issue where I found out after finishing the installation/configuration process that none of the DLL’s were deployed correctly in the environment:

 • Microsoft.Solutions.BTARN.CommonTypes.dll